Raziz1/Hosting_Local_HTTP_Server/README.md

  *  [subprocess](https://docs.python.org/3/library/subprocess.html)

  ## HTTP Server
- *  Ensure that the python (.py) script is in the same
+ *  Ensure that the python (.py) script is in the same folder as your html, css, and javascript files.
+ *  You can run the python script or you can manually create a new host port in the terminal by typing `python -m SimpleHTTPServer 8000` (Python 2) or `python3 -m http.server 8000` (Python 3).
+Then in your browser type in (localhost:8000).